 Throughout our existence, the BCSC has been instrumental in creating a community that fosters intellectual, personal and cultural growth.
 Our sustained commitment to promoting academic excellence and to the empowerment of the African Diaspora has created a legacy of scholars, leaders and agents of social change that have not only impacted Stanford, but the nation, and the world.

 The BCSC was staffed entirely by graduate and undergraduate students until the mid-seventies.
 Students began to challenge the university for more support in the form of professional staff.
 According to former administrators, the professionalization of the center was viewed as a symbol of commitment from the university and a means of ensuring the continued existence of the BCSC.
-Currently, the BCSC has two full-time professional staff members and 21 undergraduate student program coordinators.
+Currently, the BCSC has two full-time professional staff members, 15 undergraduate student program coordinators, and 1 graduate scholar in residence.